thauvette/jits-track/README.md

 VITE_SUPABASE_PUB_KEY=
 ```

+#  TODOs:
+- optimistic ui on changes and/or loading states
+- toasts for errors
+- generic loader

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.